Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Augmented Iterative Trajectory (AIT)

-By introducing both IA and PTT operation, our new algorithm avoids directly using the oscillating iterative trajectory of LL variables for hyper-gradient calculation, and successfully removes the LLC assumption to handle non-convex scenarios in various real-world applications.
-In addition, the PTT operation always leads to a small $\bar{K} := \arg\max_{1\le k \le K} \left\lbrace F(\x,\y_{k}(\x,\z)) \right\rbrace$, thus effectively shortens the path to compute the indirect hyper-gradient through backpropagation, which saves the computational cost in practice.
-We also conduct the running time analysis based on the nonconvex numerical example to confirm this conclusion numerically.
+By combining IA and PTT, our algorithm avoids the pitfalls of using the oscillatory last iterate of the LL optimization in nonconvex LL settings, thereby removing the LLC assumption and broadening applicability to more realistic scenarios.
+Furthermore, the PTT operation typically identifies a relatively small index $\bar{K}$, which shortens the effective trajectory length used in hyper-gradient backpropagation.
+This leads to reduced computational cost in practice, as corroborated by our running-time analysis on non-convex numerical examples.

-Note that the iterative mapping scheme $\mathcal{T}_{k+1}\left(\mathbf{x}, \mathbf{y}_{k}(\x,\z)\right)$ can be chosen as the projected gradient method in Eq.~\eqref{yk_def}.
-Besides, we also investigate available accelerated gradient scheme~\cite{ghadimi2016accelerated} to improve the efficiency for this non-covnex case, which is given as follows
+Finally, our proposed algorithm is flexible with respect to the choice of iterative mapping $\mathcal{T}_{k+1}(\x,\y_{k}(\x,\z))$.
+For instance, one may adopt the projected gradient method in Eq.~\eqref{yk_def}.or employ accelerated gradient schemes to improve efficiency in the nonconvex case~\cite{ghadimi2016accelerated}.
+For example, the accelerated scheme is given by

 where $\alpha_k = \frac{2}{k+1}$, $\beta_k = \frac{1}{2L_f}$ and $\lambda_k = \frac{k\beta_k}{2}$, and $k = 0,\ldots, K-1$.